Lucky Simpson: Kian Madani

 When Andrei needs another operation to save his life, Lucky unsuccessfully tries to cancel Connor's visit.
 When he arrives, Kian accuses Lucky of betraying him and fears losing Andrei.
 Andrei and Evie react by running from the hospital.
 Fletch reacts badly and punches Kian.
 Walkinshaw explained that Fletch is aggressive because Kian and Lucky have involved Evie in Andrei's problems.
 Andrei and Evie are stabbed by the drug gang and require surgery at the hospital.
 Fletch bans Kian from operating on Evie, which sends Kian on a downward spiral with drugs again.
 Karimloo did not believe that Kian and Lucky could have solved a drug addiction and Andrei's problems alone.
 He told Wilson that "Kian and Lucky have got in over their heads with what they're trying to fix."
 Kian takes a drug overdose and dies as a result.
 Writers played on this to create dramatic scenes for Lucky, having a breakdown at work.
 Lucky decides to concentrate on work instead of grieving Kian's death.
 She breaks patient confidentiality and Chloe Godard (Amy Lennox) confronts her on the ward.
-Lucky responds by shouting at her fellow colleagues and blaming them for Kian's death.
+Lucky responds by shouting at her colleagues and blaming them for Kian's death.
 When they discover Lucky was concealing Kian's addiction by micro-dosing him, she is forced to take leave.
 Unbeknownst to Lucky, her sudden departure from the hospital is partly caused by Jeni Sinclair's (Debra Stephenson) scheming.
 It formed part of a new mystery story in which viewers were left guessing Jeni's motives.
 Despite her sudden departure, Sophie Dainty from Digital Spy reported that Lucky's exit was only temporary.